dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 Displaying a UserForm

-You display a UserForm by using the UserForm’s Show method in a VBA
+You display a UserForm by using the UserForm's Show method in a VBA

 procedure.